ekinertac/coderepo/README.md

 #### Installation

-1. Clone the repository: `git clone git@github.com:ekinertac/htmlrepo.git`
+1. Clone the repository: `git clone git@github.com:ekinertac/coderepo.git`
-2. Change to the repository directory: `cd htmlrepo`
+2. Change to the repository directory: `cd coderepo`
 3. Install the script: `pip install -e .`
-4. Run the script: `htmlrepo .`
+4. Run the script: `coderepo .`

 > The project is under development and not yet available on PyPI.
 You can get the updates by pulling the repository.